-Immediately after the purchase of your new RV, and sometimes after it has been closed up for an extended period of time, you may notice a strong odor and/or experience a chemical sensitivity.
-This is not a defect in your RV.
-Like your home, there are many different products used in the construction of recreational vehicles, such as carpet, linoleum, plywood, insulation, upholstery, etc. Formaldehyde is also the by-product of combustion and numerous household products. such as some paints, coatings, and cosmetics.
-However, RVs are much smaller than your home and therefore, the exchange of air inside a RV is significantly less than in a home.
-These products, when new or when exposed to elevated temperatures and/ or humidity, may off-gas different chemicals, including formaldehyde.
+Immediately after the purchase of your new recreational vehicle, and sometimes, after it has been closed up for an extended period of time, you may notice a strong odor and/or experience a chemical sensitivity.
+This is not a defect in your recreational vehicle.
+Like your home, there are many different products used in the construction of recreational vehicles, such as carpet, linoleum, plywood, insulation, upholstery, etc. Formaldehyde is also the by-product of combustion and numerous household products, such as some paints, coatings, and cosmetics.
+However, recreational vehicles are much smaller than your home and therefore, the exchange of air inside a recreational vehicle is significantly less than in a home.
+These products, when new or when exposed to elevated temperatures and/or humidity, may off-gas different chemicals, including formaldehyde.
 This off-gassing, in combination with the minimal air exchange, may cause you to experience irritation of the eyes, nose, and throat, as well as sometimes headache, nausea, and a variety of asthma-like symptoms.
 Elderly persons and young children, as well as anyone with a history of asthma, allergies, or lung problems, may be more susceptible to the effects of off-gassing.